 Assessment of fat-soluble vitamin (FSV) levels (Vitamins A, D, E) and international normalised ratio (INR) are recommended for all patients prior to initiating Livmarli, with monitoring per standard clinical practice.
 If FSV deficiency is diagnosed, supplemental therapy should be prescribed.

-This medicinal product contains 364.5 mg propylene glycol (E1520) in each mL of oral solution.
 This medicinal product contains less than 1 mmol sodium (23 mg) per dose, that is to say essentially ‘sodium-free’.

 Maralixibat is an OATP2B1 inhibitor based on in vitro studies.
-A decrease in the oral absorption of OATP2B1 substrates (e.g. fluvastatin or rosuvastatin) due to OATP2B1 inhibition in the GI tract cannot be ruled out.
+A decrease in the oral absorption of OATP2B1 substrates (e.g. fluvastatin or rosuvastatin) due to OATP2B1 inhibition in the gastrointestinal tract cannot be ruled out.
 Consider monitoring the effects of OATP2B1 substrates as needed.

-Maralixibat is also an inhibitor of CYP3A4 based on in-vitro studies.
+Maralixibat is also an inhibitor of CYP3A4 based on in vitro studies.
 An increase of plasma levels of CYP3A4 substrates (e.g., midazolam, simvastatin) can therefore not be excluded and caution is advised when administering such compounds concomitantly.

-Maralixibat, being an inhibitor of bile acid absorption, has not been fully evaluated with regard to the interaction potential with the bile acid Ursodeoxycholic acid (UDCA).
+Maralixibat, being an inhibitor of bile acid absorption, has not been fully evaluated with regard to the interaction potential with the bile acid ursodeoxycholic acid (UDCA).

 Maralixibat is minimally absorbed, is not significantly metabolised, and is not a substrate of active substance transporters; therefore, other concomitant medicinal products are not known to effect the disposition of maralixibat.